 The best NAS hard drive

-The fact that it is possible to cram ten 2TB platters and 20 heads into a 3.5-inch drive package is pretty amazing.
+It is amazing that it is possible to cram ten 2TB platters and 20 heads into a 3.5-inch drive package.
 But Seagate achieved this using CMR technology and by replacing the atmosphere inside the drive with Helium.

 On the plus side of this equation, the new IronWolf Pro 20TB is 2TB bigger than the 18TB model, about 25MB/s faster at reading and writing, and it's more power-efficient.
 All these advantages come at a price that is only marginally more than the 18TB option.
 So it’s a no-brainer for commercial and enterprise NAS to support the needs of creative professionals and large businesses, surely?